SINTEF/sensapp/README.md

 SensApp is developed by [SINTEF](https://www.sintef.no) ([Digital division](https://www.sintef.no/en/digital/), [Sustainable Communication Technologies department](https://www.sintef.no/en/digital/departments-new/department-of-sustainable-communication-technologies/), [Smart Data research group](https://www.sintef.no/en/expertise/digital/sustainable-communication-technologies/smart-data/)).

+It is made possible thanks to the research and development of many research projects, founded notably by the [European Commission](https://ec.europa.eu/programmes/horizon2020/en) and the [Norwegian Research Council](https://www.forskningsradet.no/en/).

 We also thank the open-source community for all the tools they create and maintain that allow SensApp to exist.